Hung-Chi970104/RP2040/README.md

 This is my very first RP2040 dev-board, and this is huge for the following reasons:
 - I will be able to integrate the chip directly into my future design
-- I will learn many fundamental concepts essential to pcb design Since im still a beginner I would like to make it similar to Raspberry Pi Pico, but I’ll make a new one later on
+- I will learn many fundamental concepts essential to pcb design
 ![demo](assets/RP2040.png)

 ## Images